Encryption

 }

-If you want to encrypt a single string, a password for instance, the body of the request is simply the text string you want to encrypt (no JSON or quotation is used).
-To give an example, encrypting
+To encrypt a single string, such as a password, submit the text string for encryption (no JSON or quotation is used).
+For example, encrypting

 mySecretPassword